technosf/ESP32-Peripheral-Drivers/README.md

-# ESP32-Peripheral-Drivers
+# Drivers
 ESP32 Peripheral Drivers built with ESP-IDF

-A collection of driver classes for GPIO connected peripherals.
+This top-level driver collection provide high-level functions to operate the peripherals.
+If you are using *ESP-IDF* and *cmake*, clone it into the *components* directory of your project.

 ## The Drivers

-In-depth Driver documentation is located in the [main code directory](main).
-The base Dalals 1Wire bus driver is located the [onewire directory under main](main/onewire).
+### Released

+#### MAX6675

+The _MAX6675_ is a SPI temperature sensor interface for K-type thermocouples.
+It measures from 0°C to 1023°C in 0.25°C increments.
+This driver can read and return Celsius, Fahrenheit and the raw data produced by the sensor.

+### In Progress

-### DHT22
+#### DHT22

-The _DHT22_ is a temperature and humidity sensor that runs off 3V-5V and uses single-wire signaling to initiate and transmit its readings along with a checksum, with a new reading being available up to one every two seconds.
+The _DHT22_ is a temperature and humidity sensor that runs off 3V-5V and uses single-wire signaling to initiate and transmit its readings along with a checksum, with one reading being available up to one every two seconds.

-### DS18S20
+This driver uses the ESP32 _RMT_ device to capture the input from the DHT22.
+It uses a single _RMT_ device and one _RMT_ memory block only (i.e. it can use any one RMT device, even #7).
+By pulling the GPIO low this driver causes the DHT22 to signal a start pulse and following 40 data bits which are captured by the RMT and processed into five bytes.
+The start pulse is typically low 80µs + high 80µs, while each data bit pulse is low 50-70µs followed by a high of 25-30µs for 0 or a high of 70-80µs for 1.

+The processed data status, the  temperature (Celsius) and humidity (percent) can be read from the API, as can the raw 40 bit signal data.
+Looking for prior art for the _RMT_ approach, [jcollie's repo](https://github.com/jcollie/esp32DHT) provided proof of concept.

+#### DS18B20

-The _DS18B20_ is a temperature sensor that runs off 3V-5V and uses the _Dallas 1Wire_ bus for signaling and communication.
-It has configurable accuracy.
+The _DS18B20_ is a temperature sensor that runs off 3V-5V and uses the Dallas 1Wire bus for signaling and communication.
+It has selectable accuracy, from 9 to 12 bits.

 ## License